-GI ENERAL EXPLANATORY NOTES 6 GENERAL EXPLANATORY NOTES C ATEGORY 1: PROFESSIONAL ATTENDANCES SUMMARY OF CHANGES FROM 01/01/2020 PROFESSIONAL ATTENDANCES NOTES Group A1.
+GENERAL EXPLANATORY NOTES 6 GENERAL EXPLANATORY NOTES CATEGORY 1: PROFESSIONAL ATTENDANCES 33 SUMMARY OF CHANGES FROM 01/03/2020 PROFESSIONAL ATTENDANCES NOTES Group A1.
 General Practitioner Attendances To Which No Other Item Applies Group A2.
 Other Non-Referred Attendances To Which No Other Item Applies Subgroup 1.
 Other Medical Practitioner Attendances Group A3.
 Specialist Attendances To Which No Other Item Applies Group A4.
-Consultant Physician Attendances To Which No Other Item Applies .
-209 Group A5.
+Consultant Physician Attendances To Which No Other Item Applies Group A5.
 Prolonged Attendances To Which No Other Item Applies Group A6.
 Group Therapy Group A7.
-Acupuncture and Non-Specialist Practitioner Items Subgroup 2.
+Acupuncture and Non-Specialist Practitioner Items Subgroup 1.
+Acupuncture Subgroup 2.
 Non-Specialist Practitioner attendances to which no other item applies Subgroup 3.
 Non-Specialist Practitioner prolonged attendances to which no other item applies Subgroup 4.
-Non-Specialist Practitioner group therapy Subgroup 5.
+Non-Specialist Practitioner group therapy 219 Subgroup 5.
 Non-Specialist Practitioner health assessments Subgroup 6.
 Non-Specialist Practitioner management plans, team care arrangements and multidisciplinary plans and case conferences Subgroup 7.
-Non-Specialist Practitioner domiciliary and residential medication management review 224 Subgroup 8.
+Non-Specialist Practitioner domiciliary and residential medication management review Subgroup 8.
 Non-Specialist Practitioner attendances associated with Practice Incentive Program payments Subgroup 9.
-Non-Specialist Practitioner mental health care Subgroup 10.
+Non-Specialist Practitioner mental health care 228 Subgroup 10.
 Non-Specialist Practitioner after-hours attendances to which no other item applies Subgroup 11.
 Non-Specialist Practitioner pregnancy support counselling Subgroup 12.
 Non-Specialist Practitioner video conferencing consultation Group A8.
 Consultant Psychiatrist Attendances To Which No Other Item Applies Group A9.
 Contact Lenses - Attendances Group A10.
-Optometrical Services Subgroup 1.
-GeneralSubgroup 2.
-Telehealth Attendance Group A11.
+Optometrical Services 251 Subgroup 1.
+General Subgroup 2.
+Telehealth Attendance 259 Group A11.
 Urgent Attendance After Hours Subgroup 1.
-Urgent Attendance - After Hours Subgroup 2.
-Urgent Attendance Unsociable After Hours Group A12.
-Consultant Occupational Physician Attendances To Which No Other Item Applies Group A13.
-Public Health Physician Attendances To Which No Other Item Applies Group A14.
+Urgent Attendance - After Hours 261 Subgroup 2.
+Urgent Attendance Unsociable After Hours 262 Group A12.
+Consultant Occupational Physician Attendances To Which No Other Item Applies 262 Group A13.
+Public Health Physician Attendances To Which No Other Item Applies 264 Group A14.
 Health Assessments Group A15.
 GP Management Plans, Team Care Arrangements, Multidisciplinary Care Plans 269 Subgroup 1.
-GP Management Plans, Team Care Arrangements And Multidisciplinary Care Plans Subgroup 2.
-Case Conferences Group A17.
+GP Management Plans, Team Care Arrangements And Multidisciplinary Care Plans 269 Subgroup 2.
+Case Conferences 270 Group Ă17.
 Domiciliary And Residential Management Reviews Group A18.
-General Practitioner Attendance Associated With Pip Incentive Payments .
-276 Subgroup 1.
+General Practitioner Attendance Associated With Pip Incentive Payments Subgroup 1.
 Taking Of A Cervical Smear From An Unscreened Or Significantly Underscreened Person Subgroup 2.
 Completion Of A Cycle Of Care For Patients With Established Diabetes Mellitus Subgroup 3.
 Completion Of The Asthma Cycle Of Care Group A19.
-Other Non-Referred Attendances Associated With Pip Incentive Payments To Which No Other Iter Applies Subgroup 2.
+Other Non-Referred Attendances Associated With Pip Incentive Payments To Which No Other Iter m Applies Subgroup 1.
+Taking Of A Cervical Smear From An Unscreened Or Significantly Underscreened Person Subgroup 2.
 Completion Of An Annual Cycle Of Care For Patients With Established Diabetes Mellitus Subgroup 3.
 Completion Of The Asthma Cycle Of Care Group A20.
 GP Mental Health Treatment Subgroup 1.
-GP Mental Health Treatment Plans .
-289 Subgroup 2.
-Focussed Psychological Strategies Group A21.
-Medical Practitioner (Emergency Physician) Attendances To Which No Other Item Applies .
-291 Subgroup 1.
+GP Mental Health Treatment Plans 289 Subgroup 2.
+Focussed Psychological Strategies 200 Group A21.
+Professional Attendances at Recognised Emergency Departments of Private Hospitals 201 Subgroup 1.
 Consultations Subgroup 2.
-Prolonged Professional Attendances To Which No Other Group Applies 293 Group A22.
-General Practitioner After-Hours Attendances To Which No Other Item Applies 294 Group A23.
-Other Non-Referred After-Hours Attendances To Which No Other Item Applies Group A24.
-Pain And Palliative Medicine Subgroup 1.
-Pain Medicine Attendances 302
+Prolonged Professional Attendances To Which No Other Group Applies Group A22.
+General Practitioner After-Hours Attendances To Which No Other Item Applies Group A22.
+General Practitioner After-Hours Attendances To Which No Other Item Applies Group A23.
+Other Non-Referred Aner-Hours Attendances To which No Other hem Applies Subgroup 1.
+Pain Medicine Attendances Subyroup T. Faith Medicine Allendances 302